 In most cases, such tools have all the common functionality, but plus to it have a narrow specialization, which allows them to solve advanced codeless test automation tasks, just like in the examples below:

-Ranorex is another all-in-one testing solution, but it has an ultimate advantage in supporting desktop and legacy app testing.
-This is rare and very powerful functionality, which definitely makes Ranorex suitable for edge testing cases.
-Giants like Cisco, Dell, and IBM also choose Ranorex for their testing needs.
+Ranorex is another all-in-one testing solution, but it also supports desktop and legacy app testing.
+This is rare and robust functionality, which makes Ranorex suitable for edge testing cases.
+Giants like Cisco, Dell, and IBM also choose Ranorex for testing desktop apps.

 Plus to desktop testing, it supports web, Windows, and mobile testing.
-It’s also very powerful when it comes to complex GUI testing, as Ranorex has an AI-powered object recognition feature.
-Together with a flexible test automation interface, record, and playback functionality, it allows for automation and optimizes the whole testing process with no coding.
+It’s also a good choice when it comes to complex GUI testing, as Ranorex has an AI-powered object recognition feature.
+Together with a flexible test automation interface, record, and playback functionality, it allows for automation and speeds up QA.

 - Micro Focus Unified Functional Testing (UFT)

-UFT is one of the best solutions when it comes to visual AI-driven testing.
-It has a robust image-based object recognition functionality, which allows accelerating the testing process, simplifies multilayer testing, and eliminates all bugs in the GUI.
+UFT is suitable when it comes to visual AI-driven testing.
+It has an image-based object recognition functionality, which allows accelerating the testing process, simplifies multilayer testing, and eliminates all bugs in the GUI.

 UFT works ideally for desktop, web, mobile, composite, and packaged enterprise-grade app testing.
 Its visual test-driven design together with user-defined object identification reduces functional test creation time and maintenance.